Fastest Drag Car In Forza Horizon 5 Guide

 The rest of the cars on this list aren’t that far off, as well.
 The slowest car on this list, the CC8S, will still cross the standing mile in just 18.3 seconds – only .9 seconds slower than its younger brother, the Jesko.
 Impressive stuff, considering the CC8S only has ⅓ the horsepower of the Jesko.

-We hope that this guide gives you a good idea and the necessary knowledge about the ultimate drag cars in Forza Horizon 5.
+We hope this guide gives you a good idea and the necessary knowledge about the ultimate drag racing cars in Forza Horizon 5.

 Once you’ve topped the drag car leaderboards, it’s time to show off your drifting skills.
 We show you the best drift car in Forza Horizon 5 in our latest guide.

-Check out how you can earn credits with our Forza Horizon 5 money glitch guide.
+Is your in-game currency looking low now that you’re trying to build your dream drag cars?
+Learn how to earn credits with our Forza Horizon 5 money glitch guide.

-Learn tips to finding and smashing solar panels in Forza Horizon 5 here.
+Learn tips for finding and smashing solar panels in Forza Horizon 5 here.

 Thank you for reading our Fastest Drag Car in Forza Horizon 5 guide.